wisk/medusa/README.rst

 Next step is the Boost installation, you can either download a built version or compile yourself.
 Boost is available `here <http://www.boost.org/users/history/version_1_55_0.html>`_

-Now, make sure you have installed Qt5 if you need a graphical user interface (and I'm pretty you do ;)).
+Now, make sure you have installed Qt5 if you need a graphical user interface (and I'm pretty sure you do ;)).
 Pick the right version on the `official website <http://qt-project.org/downloads>`_ or use your package manager.

 Finally, we're ready to retrieve and compile medusa: